ros2-rust/ros2_rust/docs/writing_a_simple_publisher_and_subscriber.md

             .unwrap();
         ok(self { node, publisher })
     }

-    /// Publishes a "Hello World" message on the publisher.
-    ///
-    /// Creates a StringMsg with "Hello World" as the data, publishes it on
-    /// the `_publisher`, and returns a Result.
-This allows regularly publishing
-    /// a simple message on a loop. fn publish_data(&self, increment: i32) -> Result<i32, RclrsError> {
+    fn publish_data(&self, increment: i32) -> Result<i32, RclrsError> {
         let msg: StringMsg = StringMsg {
             data: format!("Hello World {}", increment),